daddia/zen-cli/docs/cli.md

 ## Conclusion

-The Helix CLI represents a **transformational opportunity** to unify the agentic engineering workflow into a cohesive, powerful developer experience.
-By building on Go's strengths in CLI development and leveraging the existing rich ecosystem of prompts, templates, and integrations, we can create a **best-in-class engineering workflow platform**.
+The Zen CLI represents a **transformational opportunity** to unify the entire product lifecycle into a cohesive, AI-powered productivity platform.
+By expanding beyond engineering workflows to encompass **product management excellence**, Zen creates an unprecedented unified experience for modern product teams.

+Building on Go's strengths in CLI development and leveraging the existing rich ecosystem of prompts, templates, and integrations, Zen evolves into a **best-in-class product lifecycle platform** that bridges the gap between product strategy and engineering execution.

-The 16-week roadmap provides a **structured approach** to building production-ready capabilities while maintaining backward compatibility and ensuring smooth migration from existing tools.
-The focus on **quality gates, security, and extensibility** ensures the CLI can scale from individual developers to enterprise teams.
+The 16-week roadmap provides a **structured approach** to building production-ready capabilities that serve both product managers and engineers, while maintaining backward compatibility and ensuring smooth migration from existing tools.
+The focus on **AI-first automation, cross-functional collaboration, and intelligent insights** ensures the CLI can scale from startup product teams to enterprise organizations.

+**Key Differentiators**:
+- **Unified Product Lifecycle**: Single platform for product management and engineering
+- **AI-Powered Intelligence**: Context-aware automation and predictive insights
+- **Cross-Functional Collaboration**: Seamless handoffs and shared context
+- **Comprehensive Integration**: Product, engineering, and business system connectivity
+- **Scalable Architecture**: From individual contributors to enterprise deployments

 **Next Steps**:
-1. Approve the technical approach and roadmap
+1. Approve the expanded technical approach and roadmap
-2. Assemble the development team and assign ownership
+2. Assemble cross-functional development team (product + engineering)
-3. Begin Phase 1 implementation with project setup and core framework
+3. Begin Phase 1 implementation with product management foundation
-4. Establish regular review cycles and stakeholder feedback loops
+4. Establish regular review cycles with product and engineering stakeholders
-5. Plan user testing and validation throughout development
+5. Plan user testing across product manager and developer personas
+6. Create migration strategy for existing product management tools

-This CLI will position Helix as the **definitive platform** for AI-assisted software engineering workflows, providing developers with the tools they need to build high-quality software efficiently and consistently.
+This CLI will position Zen as the **definitive platform** for AI-assisted product development, providing product teams with the intelligence and automation they need to build exceptional products faster and more efficiently than ever before.